josediago-dev/typescript-tutorial/README.md

 ```
 By installing typescript into our system locally, we are now able to use the **tsc** command to compile a typescript file.
 So first, open a terminal where your current typescript file is located and run the tsc command.
 ```
-tsc sandbox.ts // sandbox.ts is our typescript file, this will compile sanbox.ts to sandbox.js
+tsc sandbox.ts // sandbox.ts is our typescript file, this will compile sandbox.ts to sandbox.js
 ```
 You will notice that everytime we make changes to our typescript file **(sandbox.ts)** we need to run **tsc** command again and again.
 To automatically watch for changes in our typescript file, we can use the **-w** command.
 ```